After Kidney Transplant Care

 Look to the transplant team at University Health for safe, high-quality care that helps your child recover after a kidney transplant.

-    High-Quality Care & Patient Outcomes
+High-Quality Care and Patient Outcomes

 Feel confident about the post-transplant care your child will receive at University Health.
 Our Scientific Registry of Transplant Recipients (SRTR) report reveals that we have outstanding patient outcomes for pediatric kidney transplants.

-    Intensive Care & Recovery
+Intensive Care and Recovery

 Our pediatric intensive care unit (PICU) team will watch your child closely after surgery.
 We’ll keep your child’s comfort and safety top of mind while monitoring:

 - Bladder functions